 “The Big Picture: Tackling Some of Our World’s Most Difficult Dilemmas Using Systems Thinking”

 How are the Habits and tools of systems thinking used by the United States Army?
 What role does systems thinking play on the battlefield?
-Get an up close and personal account of this and more by Major Thomas Ryan, Infantry Officer for the U.S. Army.
-MAJ Ryan credits systems thinking for making important, fast-paced decisions during his active duty in Iraq and Afghanistan.
+Get an up close and personal account of this and more by LTC (Promotable) Hise Gibson, Aviation Officer for the U.S. Army.
+LTC(P) Gibson credits systems thinking for making important, fast-paced decisions during his operational tours in Iraq and Afghanistan.
 This presentation will also provide an overview of the structure of the Army as an organization, and how it is the ideal place for systems thinking to thrive.

-In addition, MAJ Ryan will give an overview of the course he teaches at the United States Military Academy at West Point in the Systems Engineering Department.
+In addition, LTC(P) Gibson will give an overview of the program he directs and the courses he teaches at the United States Military Academy at West Point in the Systems Engineering Department.
 Systems Thinking is a core component of his lessons to cadets, who use the Habits and tools of systems thinking to create plausible and implementable solutions to some of our world’s toughest challenges, specifically, reducing refugee radicalization.

 United States Army